Exercise is a very common, not to mention a healthy, way to burn off nervous energy when your stress levels are starting to feel out of control.

 Is it still safe to exercise?

 As with most questions related to prescription medications, the answer is: well, it depends.

-However, for most people who are taking small doses of beta-blockers on an as-needed basis for performance anxiety, exercise is safe and is in fact, recommended by doctors for all the benefits to the heart, lungs, muscles, and brain that it provides.
+However, for most people who are taking a small dose of Propranolol on an as-needed basis for performance anxiety, exercise is safe and is in fact, recommended by doctors for all the benefits to the heart, lungs, muscles, and brain that it provides.

-Generally, our doctors recommend taking one 10mg tablet of propranolol one hour prior to your event.
+Generally, our doctors recommend taking between 10-20mg of Propranolol one hour prior to your event, including public speaking, interviews, or other performances.
 And chances are you aren’t fitting in much exercise within one hour of a big presentation or job interview anyway.

 Still, if you plan to exercise on beta-blockers, there are a few things you should know.

 Beta-blockers block the effects of epinephrine (adrenaline) on the body, lowering your heart rate and, with it, your blood pressure.